Accommodation in the workplace

 Text

-Under Saskatchewan labour standards and human rights legislation, an injured worker can’t be dismissed or treated differently by their employer because of an injury or illness.
+Under Saskatchewan labour standards and human rights legislation, a worker can’t be dismissed or treated differently by their employer because of an injury or illness.

 Employers have a legal duty to accommodate, which means that they must make every reasonable effort, short of undue hardship, to identify and eliminate from the workplace anything that discriminates against workers or puts them at a disadvantage, including in situations involving disability.
 This is true whether the disability is work related or not, temporary or permanent.
 For more information on your rights, visit the Human Rights Commission websites, www.chrc-ccdp.ca or saskatchewanhumanrights.ca/.